-You can use this Boltzmann factor calculator to compute a relative probability of two states of a system at thermal equilibrium.
-If you want to learn more on the thermal equilibrium and on the Boltzmann distribution (some people call it also Gibbs distribution), keep on reading.
+You can use this Boltzmann factor calculator to compute the relative probability of two states of a system at thermal equilibrium.
+If you want to learn more about the thermal equilibrium and the Boltzmann distribution (also called Gibbs distribution).

 Boltzmann distribution (Gibbs distribution)

-Eis the energy of the state (in joules),
+- – Energy of the state (in joules);

 An essential feature of the Boltzmann distribution is that the probability